apache/flink/docs/streaming_guide.md

 ### Sources

 The user can connect to data streams by the different implementations of `SourceFunction` using `StreamExecutionEnvironment.addSource(SourceFunction)`.
-In contrast with other operators, DataStreamSources have a default operator parallelism of 1 which can be increased using the `.setParallelism(dop)` method as we will see later at the operator settings.
+In contrast with other operators, DataStreamSources have a default operator parallelism of 1.

+To create parallel sources the users source function needs to implement `ParallelSourceFunction` or extend `RichParallelSourceFunction` in which cases the source will have the parallelism of the environment.
+The degree of parallelism for ParallelSourceFunctions can be changed afterwards using `source.setParallelism(int dop)`.

 There are several predefined ones similar to the ones of the batch API and some streaming specific ones like: